 Definition Cutaneous spread of cells of malignant tumours of internal organs or of the hematological system, direct penetrating or via blood vessels, perineural sheet or lymphatics.
 Epidemiology Prevalence is around 2%, incidence varying from 8 - 10%.
-In up to 10%, skin manifestation is first visceral tumor sign or lead to source of origin via histological examination.
+In up to 10%, skin manifestation is the first visceral tumor sign or leads to source of origin via histological examination.
 Most common sources: breast, colon and lung carcinomas as well as leukemias followed by ovarian, head & neck and throat, renal cell - and gastrointestinal carcinoma.
 Aetiology & Pathogenesis There is no clear pathomechanism behind why metastases localise to the skin except by direct penetration.
 Some homing factors can play a role in leukemia dissemination.
 Sometimes skin metastases are found in a post-zosteric area.
 Signs & Symptoms Solitary or multiple, firm blue-red to yellow papules and nodules in various levels of the skin with rapid growth and a short history.
 Appearing as single lesion or aggregated, zosteriform or disseminated.
 Sometimes erysipela-like pattern or lymphangiosis-like (cancer en cuirasse) in mammary carcinoma.
 Localisation Allocation of the localisation of a skin metastasis with regard to the original tumour is not possible.
 Exceptions are penetrating tumors to skin fom bone, muscle, fascia or joint.
 Mammary carcinomas are often thoracical, prostate suprapubic.
 Sister Mary Joseph's nodules located at the umbilicum derive from the ovarian and gastro-intestinal origin.
 Oesophageal, gastric and colonic cancers, biliary tract, pulmonary and renal carcinomas prefer hairy scalp, neck and face.
 Classification No clear classification of cutaneous metastases of visceral tumours but grouping them into nodular, inflammatory, fibrotic and sclerodermic-like types is widely accepted.
 Laboratory & other workups First action is a biopsy or complete resection for histopathological evaluation.
 Often immunohistochemistry or modern molecular cell differentiation is indicated.
 Thereafter, tumor screening with different methods (i.e. serum, different imaging techniques) follow.
 Dermatopathology Depends on origin of cell and tumor.
 Mostly needs immunhistochemistry and molecular typing.
 Course Often metastases appear in free tumor interval.
 Survival after detection of metastases in most cases less than 1 year.
-Complications Depending on the type of primary tumor, stage, pretreatment and available resources of modern surgical, radiologic or chemotherapeutic /biologic / targeted cancer treatment.
+Complications Depending on the type of primary tumor, stage, pretreatment and available resources of modern surgical, radiologic or chemotherapeutic / biologic / targeted cancer treatment.
 Some metastases melt, become necrotic or bleed or become superinfected.
 Diagnosis Whenever an unknown lesion in the skin appears slowly or rapidly and when it cannot be classified to the spectrum of benign or malignant tumors of the skin or certain dermatoses.
 Differential Diagnosis Primary skin tumours and primary cutaneous lymphomas.
 Prevention & Therapy There is no prevention.
 Biopsy or excision for diagnosis is a first step to lead to decision algorithms of therapy according to the individual tumor.
 Special Interdisciplinary approach and tumor boards to be involved.
-References • J. Jaros, S.Hunt, E.Mose, O.Lai, M.Tsoukas (2020) Cutaneous metastases: A great imitator.
-Clinics in Dermatology .38,2 :216-222 3.3.11 Parapsoriasis-Group Grading & Level of importance: C G. Burg, Zürich
+References Jaros J, Hunt S, Mose E, Lai O, Tsoukas M. Cutaneous metastases: A great imitator.
+Clin Dermatol.
+2020 Mar-Apr;38(2):216-222. doi: 10.1016/j.clindermatol.2019.10.004.
+Epub 2019 Oct 25.
+PMID: 32513401.
+3.3.11 Parapsoriasis-Group Grading & Level of importance: C G. Burg, Zürich; P. Ortiz-Romero, Madrid

+ICD-11

+LP4

-LP4 Small Plaque Parapsoriasis (SPP) LP19 Large Plaque Parapsoriasis (LPP) LP40 Poikilodermia atrophicans vasculare (PVA) LP41
+Small Plaque Parapsoriasis (SPP) LP19 Large Plaque Parapsoriasis (LPP) LP40 Poikilodermia atrophicans vasculare (PVA) LP41

 Synonyms

-None.
+Xanthoerythroderma perstans

+Digitate dermatosis

+Atrofic parapsoriasis

+Poikilodermatous parapsoriasis

 Definition

-The clinical picture in some cases remains of psoriasis, without any etiopathogenetic relationship.
-However, there is a nosologic relationship to mycosis fungoides or other CTCL.
+Parapsoriasis is a group of diseases characterized by the presence of scaling macules or patches that can remember light psoriatic lesions.
+Its importance comes from the fact that some cases can represent (or transform into) cutaneous T-cell lymphomas.

 Epidemiology

 Rare.
 Second half of life (>50 years).